 Example 2 –

-Hey Dustin, random person says we should use random shiny object 3 on our website.
-Does it make sense from an SEO perspective to have random shiny object 3 on our website.
-Also, I think our clients would prefer random shiny object 3 on our website.
-Thoughts?
+Hey Dustin, random person says we should use random shiny object x on our website.
+Does it make sense from an SEO perspective to have random shiny object x on our website?

 Winning the War vs. Winning the Battle

 There are 1,000+ different things that could “help” your SEO.

 But once you hire someone competent to handle your SEO and website, then stop thinking about it.

 SEO is checkers.
 As the owner of the company, you need to be thinking chess.